Paralegal Resume Example

 Legal assistant resume examples often showcase strong organization and communication.
 I see a lot of bullet points about scheduling, drafting documents, and supporting attorneys.
 This helps recruiters spot multitasking skills quickly.

 You should tailor your resume to the job description.
-For legal assistant resume examples, use clear sections for technical skills, legal software, and client interaction.
+For legal assistant resume examples—or if you're applying for a real estate paralegal position, check out this cover letter—use clear sections for technical skills, legal software, and client interaction.
 This makes your experience stand out to hiring managers.

 Crafting a strong litigation paralegal resume means focusing on structure and relevance.
 You want to highlight your legal experience, technical skills, and attention to detail.